 Difference between a potential and a required report.

-As not all information may be available at the beginning of the repair (e.g. parts consumed, diagnosed IRIS symptom code etc), reports will have different statuses linked to them.
+As not all information may be available at the beginning of the repair (e.g. parts consumed, diagnosed IRIS symptom code, etc) reports will have different statuses linked to them.

 Therefore, only at the end of the repair (repair closure) the report(s) are to be completed and submitted.